cea119/CIM542/PlayfulExperience.md

 ## Structure

 Due to my complete self-quarantine, I have not been able to leave the house- therefore, the only materials I could use to build my timer board was cardboard, stickers, markers, and a hot-glue gun: all materials I had at home.
 To build the actual timer I used the Arduino software for the code.
 I created a 20 second timer using a servo, some wires, and an ultrasonic sensor to create a timer that recognizes hand movement.
+The timer turns on when the sensor senses movement.
 My goal is for everyone in my home to wash their hands for 20+ seconds.

 Here are some pics as I was crafting!